Saving Time & Money on Meat

 9. Use Coupons and Rebates.

 Did you know there are coupons for meat out there?
 Meat coupons are rare, but they do exist!
 Be on the look out for these through out your stores.
-Often many brands issue coupons for you to save on meat-beef-poultry-seafood when you buy their brand.
+Often many brands issue coupons for you to save on different meats when you buy their brand.
 For example you may find a coupon for “Save $1.00 on meat when you buy A1 Steak Sauce”.
 I personally have one now! 🙂 I would wait until that brand is on sale and then use a coupon on the brand name item, and then you can then get that savings on your meat.
 Another way you can save money on meat is to use catalina coupons that are good off your next order.
 Last but not least, don’t forget mail in rebates!
 There are a lot of them offered by the wine and beer companies through out the year.
 In many states they do not require you to purchase the wine or beer!
 How sweet is that?
 I do these all year, and get back a lot of money!
 You can find these in your local supermarkets sometimes (if you are lucky) near the beer aisles.